WhyNotHugo/envsettings/README.md

 Licence
 -------

-envsettings is licensed under the MIT licence.
+envsettings is licensed under the ISC licence (functionally equivalent to the MIT licence).
 See LICENCE.md for details.

 Copyright (c) 2014 Hugo Osvaldo Barrera <hugo@barrera.io>